-Colchester Institute is set within Britain’s oldest recorded town, a town that exudes history, modern culture and creativity.
-With a population in excess of 170,000, and a vastly growing diversity of cultures and backgrounds, the thriving university town of Colchester demonstrates a dynamic and exciting urban lifestyle.
+University Centre Colchester at Colchester Institute is set within Britain’s oldest recorded town, a town that exudes history, modern culture and creativity.
+With a population in excess of 185,000 and growing, and a vastly growing diversity of cultures and backgrounds, the thriving university town of Colchester demonstrates a dynamic and exciting urban lifestyle.

 Studying with us means being only a ten minute walk away from the town centre, where you can find an abundance of shopping facilities, bars, clubs and restaurants.
 Whether your taste is English, Chinese, Japanese, Italian or perhaps Indian – Colchester has it all and, what’s more, caters for all budgets!